fiorix/go-daemon/README.md

 	apt-get install build-essential

-Once installed just type **make** to build it:
+Then build and install it:

+	make
-	$ make
+	make install
-	cc god.c -o god -lpthread

-The `god` command line tool should be ready to be used.
+The `god` command line tool should be ready to use.

+Go daemon can be packaged for both [debian](debian/README.Debian) and [rpm](rpm/README.md) based systems and has been tested on Ubuntu and CentOS.